 AI and machine learning are at the top of the buzzword list security vendors use today to differentiate their offerings.
 Those terms also represent truly viable technologies.
 Organizations use machine learning in security information and event management (SIEM) software and related areas to detect anomalies and identify suspicious activities that indicate threats.
 By analyzing data and using logic to identify similarities to known malicious code, AI can provide alerts to new and emerging attacks much sooner than human employees and previous technology iterations.
 The maturing technology is playing a big role in helping organizations fight off cyber attacks.

-Siri – a i artificial intelligence, she’s the friendly voice-activated computer that we interact with on a daily basis.
+Siri – is one of the most well-known applications of Artificial Intelligence, she’s the friendly voice-activated computer that we interact with on a daily basis.

 Everyone is familiar with Apple’s personal assistant, Siri.
 She’s the friendly voice-activated computer that we interact with on a daily basis.
 She helps us find information, gives us directions, adds events to our calendars, helps us send messages, and so on.
 Siri is a pseudo-intelligent digital personal assistant.
 She uses machine-learning technology to get smarter and better able to predict and understand our natural-language questions and requests.